george-hawkins/arf-drone/pages-and-videos.md

 4. [A much less thorough walkthru using the old APM FC](http://diydrones.com/profiles/blogs/using-a-dji-450-flamewheel-quadcopter-with-the-apm) on DIYDrones.
 5. [Pukit.com buildlog](http://www.pukit.com/2014/12/16/buildlog-with-dji-f450-flamewheel-naza-v2-and-a-stock-turnigy-9x-transmitter/).

 Page 1. is from pixhawk.org and covers a PX4 build (i.e. the Pixhawk's predecessor).
-Slightly worrying they suggest doing an initial electrical check after the basic soldering outdoors - so you don't ruin your house if you've got things horribly wrong - simply connect the battery directly to the PDB power connector (rather than via the power module as in the final setup) and listen for the ESCs beeping nicely.
+Slightly worryingly they suggest doing an initial electrical check after the basic soldering outdoors - so you don't ruin your house if you've got things horribly wrong - simply connect the battery directly to the PDB power connector (rather than via the power module as in the final setup) and listen for the ESCs beeping nicely.
 If you've done a continuity check on all your soldering and double checked red and black wires are all the right way around there shouldn't be any real potential for disaster.
 Note they use a different arm numbering convention to earlier videos!
 They cover checking and correcting motor directions.

 TODO: check arm numbering conventions used on Pixhawk and ArduCopter sites - things have to match the numbering on the Pixhawk itself.